CHERTS/ocserv_docker/README.md

 ### Running examples

-1. Start an instance out of the box with username `test` and random password:
+1. Start an instance out of the box with username `test` and random password

 ```bash
 docker run -ti -d --rm --name ocserv \